moshemarciano/napp.alloy.adapter.restsql/README.md

 if you have a scenario in your app where you need to fetch the sub collection data for the user selected master collection, you can do this:

 	albums.at(index).fetchPhotos({
 		success : function  (collection, response, options) {
 			Ti.API.info('photos for album : ' + JSON.stringify(photos, null, '\t'));
 		},
 		sql : {
 			orderBy:"title"
 		}
 	});

 this way you only store in-memory the part of the data you need at any given point of time and not the whole data set.
 Can greatly reduce the amount of memory your app uses.

 note that when you use fetch with a success and error callbacks, it will only fire once, regardless of the number of sub collections retrieved in the fetch.
 Only the invoking collection/model will fire.
+However you can monitor sub collection changes using Backbone event listeners, all sub collections are fetched with implicit fetchTriggerOnChange property ON

+	Alloy.Collections.photos.on('fetch', function(e) {
+		Ti.API.debug('>>>>> business_types fetch');
+	});

 ### recievedHeaders (@moshemarciano)